mianlabib/HackFb/README.md

 $ python2 HackFb.py

-If You Face Any Issue Contact Me on Instagram @mindhacker
+If You Face Any Issue Contact Me on Instagram @mindhacker184